 The burning/acidy tummy is the symptom that is most felt by your cat – it is the reason he doesn’t want to eat, it causes pain and nausea.
 So, while it treats a symptom and not the root problem, giving your cat antacids or supplements that help with digestive issues will provide the most immediate relief.

-Two antacids may be used:
+Some antacids that may be used:

 1. In North America: PepsidAC (famotidine)